ajwick94/python-cimec-Aseka-Wickramarachchi/README.md

 Runs a 2-Alternative Forced Choice (2AFC) psychophysics experiment:
 Participant hears two sounds (one centered, one shifted by an angle).
 Task: identify which sound was further to the left.
-Uses an adaptive staircase procedure to adjust difficulty.
+Uses an adaptive staircase procedure to adjust the level of difficulty.
-Logs responses, tracks reversals, and plots localization performance.
+Logs responses, tracks reversals, and plots localization performance of the participant in each trial.

 🛠️ Installation